Jenesius/vue-modal/README.md

 # Jenesius Vue Modal

-Jenesius vue modal is simple modal system library for **Vue 3** only .
+Jenesius vue modal is a progressive and simple modal system for **Vue 3** only .

 Using this library, you can simply show both one and several modal windows at the same time, integrate with vue-router